Skip to main content

 • Missing a biometric services appointment.

-• Failing to include a complete English translation for any document written in a foreign language.
+• Failing to include a complete English translation for documents written in a foreign language.

 • Failing to submit required evidence, leading to rejection or denial.